-This exemption strictly limits the information required to be disclosed about arrests, complaints and investigations.86 Records of complaints to or investigations conducted by police agencies generally may be withheld.
-Investigatory or security files compiled by a local agency for law enforcement or licensing purposes are also covered by the exemption, provided "there is a concrete and
+This exemption strictly limits the information required to be disclosed about arrests, complaints and investigations.87 Records of complaints to or investigations conducted by police agencies generally may be withheld.
+Investigatory or

-84 Commission on Peace Officer Standards and Training v.
+85 Commission on Peace Officer Standards and Training v.
 Superior Court (Los Angeles Times Communications LLC), 42 Cal.
 4th 278 (2007).

-85 Id. at 303; see also, Long Beach Police Officers Assn. v.
+86 Id. at 303; see also, Long Beach Police Officers Assn. v.
 City of Long Beach, 59 Cal.
 4th 59 (2014) (holding the Act did not protect from disclosure the names of officers involved in on-duty shootings).

-86 The scope of "records of investigation" is narrowly construed.
+Records of investigation is narrowly construed.
 American Civil Liberties Union Foundation v.
 Superior Court, 3 Cal.
 5th 1032, 1039 (2017).
 Records of investigation exempted under Section 7923.600 et seq. "encompass only those investigations undertaken for the purpose of determining whether a violation of law may occur or has occurred.
 If a violation or potential violation is detected, the exemption also extends to records of investigations conducted for the purpose of uncovering information surrounding the commission of the violation and its agency."
 Haynie v.
 Superior Court, 26 Cal.
 4th 1061, 1071 (2001).
 In American Civil Liberties Union of Southern California v.
 Superior Court, the California Supreme Court declined to extend the meaning of "investigation" to cover bulk raw data obtained as part of a mass personal data collection, because there was no targeted "investigation" into a particular criminal act.
 3 Cal.
 5th 1032, 1042.
+Similarly, in Castañares v.
+Superior Court, the Court of Appeal held that not all law enforcement drone footage is categorically exempt from disclosure under the investigatory records exemption because not all drone footage serves an investigatory purpose.
+The court, however, noted that drone footage unrelated to any investigation might nonetheless be withheld under the "catch-all" exemption.
+Castañares v.
+Superior Court of San Diego Cnty., 2023 WL 8915751 (Cal.
+App.
+4 Dist., 2023).

-definite prospect of criminal law enforcement proceedings."87 This exemption extends indefinitely, even after investigations are concluded.88 In most cases, agencies are required to disclose to the public89 the full name, current address, and occupation of every person arrested by the agency, including a general physical description, along with the date and time of arrest.
+security files compiled by a local agency for law enforcement or licensing purposes are also covered by the exemption, provided "there is a concrete and definite prospect of criminal law enforcement proceedings."
+This exemption extends indefinitely, even after investigations are concluded.
+In most cases, agencies are required to disclose to the public the full name, current address, and occupation of every person arrested by the agency, including a general physical description, along with the date and time of arrest.
 This disclosure, however, is not required where it would endanger the safety of a person involved in an investigation or jeopardize the successful completion of the pending investigation or a related investigation.

 While investigations conducted by police agencies are generally not disclosable, investigations of police agencies may be subject to PRA requests.
-When releasing records pertaining to investigations of police agencies, the agency must redact or otherwise withhold any information that is part of a police officer's confidential personnel file.90 Counsel should be consulted to ensure that confidential information is not disclosed.
+When releasing records pertaining to investigations of police agencies, the agency must redact or otherwise withhold any information that is part of a police officer's confidential personnel file.
+Ocunsel should be consulted to ensure that confidential information is not disclosed.

 In addition, local agencies are required to disclose to the public the time, substance, and general location of all complaints and requests for assistance, and the time and nature of the agency's response.
-However, no disclosure may be made to any arrested person or defendant in a criminal action of the address and telephone number of any person who is a victim or witness in an alleged offense.91 Further, this disclosure is not required where it would endanger the safety of a person involved in an investigation or jeopardize the successful completion of the pending investigation or a related investigation.
+However, no disclosure may be made to any arrested person or defendant in a criminal action of the address and telephone number of any person who is a victim or witness in an alleged offense.
+Further, this disclosure is not required where it would endanger the safety of a person involved in an investigation or jeopardize the successful completion of the pending investigation or a related investigation.